rohanharrison/blackjack/README.md

 # Blackjack Game
 To run this app:

 Make sure Nodejs and MongoDB is installed.
 Create a directory /data/db for MongoDB (C:/ on my computer).

+Open up CMD and navigate to your MongoDB folder.
+Then run the mongod command. cd C:\Program Files\MongoDB\Server\3.0\bin mongod

+Open up an additional CMD and navigate to the project folder (mine is in my google drive) and run the command. cd C:\Users\USERNAME\Google Drive\CS 375_ Web Services\Blackjack node app.js

 ```console
 $ git clone https://github.com/rohanharrison/Blackjack
 $ cd Blackjack